 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-If you are interested in checking out the best rock tumbler made by National Geographic you can find it by clicking here (Amazon link).
+If you want to check out the best rock tumbler made by National Geographic, you can find it here (Amazon link).

 What Rocks Can Be Tumbled Together

-The most common tumbled rocks can be split into 12 large groups, according to their Mohs hardness.
+The most common tumbled rocks can be categorized into 12 primary groups based on their Mohs hardness.

-The first group belongs to the beautiful chrysocolla, also known as eilatite.
-This stone has a hardness between 2 and 7, and it should be carefully checked before mixing it with other rocks in the tumbler.
+The first group encompasses the captivating chrysocolla, also known as eilatite.
+With a hardness ranging between 2 and 7, it’s essential to exercise caution when considering mixing it with other rocks in the tumbler.

 Specimen | Mohs Hardness |